-I would like to thank Kevin Wilson, ecologist and manager of the National Park Service Devils Hole program for graciously providing feedback for this dispatch.
+The author thanks Kevin Wilson, ecologist and manager of the National Park Service Devils Hole program for graciously providing feedback for this dispatch.
 Special thanks for Jim Houtz for sharing his diving stories and scrapbook for this dispatch.
 The photograph of diver was taken in April 2015 by Brett Seymour (NPS) and provided courtesy of the National Park Service.
 Video courtesy NPS Submerged Resources Center.
 Videography: Evan Kovacs & Brett Seymour, NPS.
 Sound design provided by Tim Halbur.
 This article is co-published with KCET Artbound.
 Visit Artbound’s Mojave Project page here.

 Alan C. Riggs and James E. Deacon, “Connectivity in Desert Aquatic Ecosystems: The Devils Hole Story,” Conference Proceedings, Spring-fed Wetlands: Important Scientific and Cultural Resources of the Intermountain Region (2002): 3.

 C. nevadensis Shoshone was considered extinct by the late 1960s but “rediscovered” in 1986.
 Cyprinodon nevadensis calidae, the Tecopa pupfish, was declared extinct in 1981.